 - Are there alternative ways of providing a service to disabled customers without falling foul of the act?

-- How do I make my premises more accessible for disabled staff and visitors?
+- How do I make my premises safe and more accessible for disabled staff and visitors?

 - What does health and safety law say about employing disabled people?

 - Do I need to inform anyone if my premises are regularly visited by a person who is disabled?